-Thanks to IBM's The Weather Company, this is now a reality for New Zealand-based Vector Energy.
-Its partnership with IBM has led to a reduced number of power disruptions thanks to artificial intelligence and data-driven analytics, IBM said.
+Thanks to IBM’s The Weather Company, this is now a reality for New Zealand-based Vector Energy.
+Its partnership with IBM is designed to reduce the number of power disruptions thanks to artificial intelligence and data-driven analytics, IBM said.

 “All utilities are impacted by bad weather, all of them care and all are trying to figure out how to handle this problem better, of how to prevent outages either by trimming the right branches at the right time or restoring power based on mobilizing crews faster to the right places,” said IBM Manager Robbie Berglund.

 “Many utilities have used a traditional approach based on experience.
 What they realize is the old way of trying to solve problems when you’re in a region that gets a lot of severe weather is inefficient and not as effective.
 To continue the old ways of trying to simply look at the weather and decide is too much for the human brain to handle.
 That’s left a lot of room for computation and analytics to help improve and augment what they already do,” he added.

 SEE: The Internet of Wild Things: Technology and the battle against biodiversity loss and climate change (TechRepublic cover story) | Download the free PDF version (TechRepublic)